istio/istio.io/content/en/docs/concepts/security/index.md

 #### `allow-nothing`, `deny-all` and `allow-all` policy

 The following example shows an `ALLOW` policy that matches nothing.
-If there are no other `ALLOW` policies, requests will always be denied due because of the "deny by default" behavior.
+If there are no other `ALLOW` policies, requests will always be denied because of the "deny by default" behavior.

-It is often useful to start with the `allow-nothing` policy and incrementally add more `ALLOW` policies to open more access to the workload.
+It is a good security practice to start with the `allow-nothing` policy and incrementally add more `ALLOW` policies to open more access to the workload.

 {{< text yaml >}}